dcptcon/sms-backup-plus/README.md

 But if you find the app useful and want to support its development you can make a donation using the secure in-app Play Store payment mechanism.

-To get updates more frequently join the [beta programme](#beta) or download the latest beta manually from [Github releases].

 Also make sure to read the [Privacy Policy][].